gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 **What is dispersion?**

 Dispersion is a measure of spread or variability in the data.
 Variance, standard deviation, IQR, among other measures, can all be used to measure dispersion.
 However, DESeq2 uses a specific measure of dispersion (α) related to the mean (μ) and variance of the data: `Var = μ + α*μ^2`.
-For genes with moderate to high count values, the square root of dispersion will be equal to the coefficient of variation (`Var / μ`).
+For genes with moderate to high count values, the square root of dispersion will be equal to the coefficient of variation (`σ / μ`).
 So 0.01 dispersion means 10% variation around the mean expected across biological replicates.

 **What does the DESeq2 dispersion represent?**